United Kingdom government austerity programme: Pandemic-era spending (2020–2021)

-Second period (2021-)
+Second austerity period (2021–2024)

 Beginning during the latter part of the premiership of Boris Johnson, high inflation, high taxation, and the removal of temporary COVID-era support measures culminated in a cost of living crisis.
+The Johnson ministry embarked on a series of cuts, which continued throughout the Truss and Sunak ministries.
+Johnson and Sunak avoided using the term austerity, though it was adopted again by the Truss ministry.
+The period from 2021 onwards is referred to as a "second era" or "second period" of austerity by many observers.

-While the government did not return to the use of "austerity" terminology until 2022, policies during late 2021 were referred to as a second era of austerity by some commentators.
-The cuts to Universal Credit in September 2021 described by some as austerity policies.
+The Johnson ministry made cuts to Universal Credit in September 2021, and this was described by some as an austerity policy.
 UK in a Changing Europe described the period as "round two", viewing the Johnson government's 2022 spring statement as a turning point similar to the October 2010 statement then delivered by George Osborne, at the initiation of austerity.
 This view was shared by The Guardian, which described the period from Spring 2022 onward as "another era", and The Telegraph, which termed it "another ill-judged bout".
 Johnson announced his resignation that July, amid a Conservative rebellion sparked in part over the cost of living crisis.

 Shortly after the beginning of the premiership of Liz Truss in September 2022, the Secretary of State for Levelling Up, Housing and Communities Simon Clarke announced a "New age of austerity", saying that the country had a "very large welfare state" and that the government would "trim the fat".
-The scope or detail of these planned cuts were never announced, though by some estimates Truss' tax changes, announced in a mini-budget that September, added 32 billion pounds to an existing 6 billion pound deficit, that would have either required significant borrowing or cuts to fill.
-The planned cuts and tax changes caused market turbulence over the following week, including a crash in the value of the pound, rises in government borrowing costs, and the removal of 40% of all mortgage products from the UK market.
+The scope or detail of these planned cuts were not announced at the time, though by some estimates Truss' tax changes, announced in a mini-budget that September, added 32 billion pounds to an existing 6 billion pound deficit, that would have either required significant borrowing or cuts to fill.
+It was revealed in 2024 that the Truss ministry considered cutting NHS cancer treatment.
+The then-unknown cuts and tax changes caused market turbulence over the following week, including a reduction in the value of the pound, rises in government borrowing costs, and the removal of 40% of all mortgage products from the UK market.
 Facing backlash, chancellor Kwasi Kwarteng denied that there would be new austerity measures the following day, after the government was forced into a U-turn on taxation.
-The Truss ministry was ultimately unable to enact any of its planned reforms, as Kwarteng was sacked on October 15th and Truss announced her own resignation on the 20th.
+The Truss ministry was ultimately unable to enact any of its planned reforms, as Kwarteng was sacked on 15 October and Truss announced her own resignation on the 20th.